 Step 2.
 Next you can expand folders from the left column: Computer Configuration > Administrative Templates > Windows Components > Windows Update.

 Step 3.
 Browse the list in the right window to find Do not include drivers with Windows Update, and double-click it.

 Step 4.
 Then click Enabled, click Apply, and click OK.
 Thus you’ve disabled automatic driver updates in Windows 10.

 If you want to go back to previous settings, you need to click Not Configured option in Step 4.

 How to Disable Automatic Driver Updates Windows 10 through Registry

 You also exclude driver updates in Windows 10 using Registry, but need to mention that editing the Registry is a risky process, and it may cause errors to your Windows installation if you make some mistakes.
 You can make a full system backup of your Windows 10 PC before doing this.

 Step 1.
 Open Windows Run by pressing Windows + R keys at the same time.
 Type regedit and hit Enter to open Registry.

-Step 5.
+Step 4.
 Restart your Windows 10 PC and this setting will take effect.
-If you want to reverse this change, you can go back to Registry Editor and delete the ExcludeWUDriversInQualityUpdate key you created.
+If you want to reverse this change, you can go back to Registry Editor and set the value data of DriverUpdateWizardWuSearchEnabled as 1.